-Safe Return to In-Person Instruction and Continuity of Services Plan (ARP Act) Social, Emotional and Mental Health Needs A School Social Worker, School Counselor and Scholar Support Coach are present for scholars exhibiting symptoms for emotional support.
+Safe Return to In-Person Instruction and Continuity of Services Plan (ARP Act) ready access to technology to assist with Paideia Academy digital learning tools at home.
+Social, Emotional and Mental Health Needs A School Social Worker and Dean of Students are present for scholars exhibiting symptoms for emotional support.
 New SEL curriculum has been adopted to nurture increased empathy, compassion, kindness and understanding mental health.
 The outdoors of the Paideia elementary campus has been redesigned for meditation space and outdoor learning and social interaction.
-Other Needs (which may include student health Our Foods Services department has increased the amount of meals and food services) provided to families including staff members who might be without.
-Staff Needs: Social, Emotional and Mental Health Needs The School Social Worker and School Counselor have also responded to the mental health needs of staff.
-The HR department sends out a quarterly survey to measure the social/emotional wellbeing of the campus as a whole and specific grade levels and departments.
+Other Needs (which may include student health Our Foods Services department has increased the amount of meals provided to families including staff members who might be without. and food services) Staff Needs: Social, Emotional and Mental Health Needs The School Social Worker has also responded to the mental health needs of staff.
+The HR department sends out a monthly survey to measure the social/emotional wellbeing of the campus as a whole and specific grade levels and departments.
 The Staff Lighthouse Committee has developed activities and support groups to increase the feeling of social cohesion among the staff.